 Commercial law: area of practice (barristers)

-ANDREW KINNIER is a barrister at HENDERSON CHAMBERS and specialises in commercial practice.
-He studied law at Cambridge University and was called to the Bar in 1996.
+CHARLOTTE DAVIES is a barrister at LITTLETON CHAMBERS.
+She studied modern history at the University of Oxford and was called to the Bar in 2006.